collaborative-robotics/crtk_python_client/README.md

 # CRTK Python client library

-This Python package provides some tools to facilitate the development of a CRTK compatible client over ROS.
-It can be used to create a "proxy" class to communicate with an existing CRTK compatible ROS device.
+This Python package provides some tools to facilitate the development of a CRTK compatible client over ROS, i.e. create a "proxy" class to communicate with an existing CRTK compatible ROS device.

 CRTK specifications can be found on the [CRTK github page](https://github.com/collaborative-robotics/documentation/wiki/Robot-API).

-CRTK devices with a CRTK/ROS interface include:
+Examples of CRTK devices with a CRTK/ROS interface:
 * [Raven II](https://github.com/uw-biorobotics/raven2/tree/crtk)
 * [dVRK](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki)